-The academic opportunities at Moravian College span far beyond the classroom.
+The academic opportunities at Moravian University span far beyond the classroom.
 Our students participate in underwater research in Oregon, receive Fulbright Fellowships to teach for a year in Spain, and spend their summers interning at Tiffany's & Co.
 Where will Moravian take you?

 Our civic engagement opportunities aim to develop leaders in service to the common good.
 This active citizenship instills a strong connection to civic engagement in academic disciplines, the community, and the campus.

-Moravian College offers faculty-led study abroad programs across the globe, plus partnerships with international institutions and exchange programs.
+Moravian University offers faculty-led study abroad programs across the globe, plus partnerships with international institutions and exchange programs.
 Go abroad for a few weeks, a whole semester, or even a year—it’s up to you!